vidu783/HotelReservationSystemForSpecialEvents/README.md

 ---
 ## Contribution
 I contributed to the **Hotel Manager** role in the system.
-I implemented the core functionalities of the hotel manager, including:
+And I implemented the core functionalities of the hotel manager, including:
   - Managing room reservations
   - Checking availability
   - Handling booking approvals and coordination
   - Overseeing reservation and booking processes
   - Ensured smooth management of hotel operations through system functionalities

-2. Open in IntelliJ IDEA
 3. Deploy using Apache Tomcat
 4. Run via browser: